GokuMohandas/casual-digressions/notes/generalization.md

 #### Finite-Sample Expressivity:

 - One proof I really enjoyed from the paper was for the theorem that "there exists a two-layer neural network with ReLU activations and 2n+d weights that can represent any function on a sample of size n in d dimensions".
+This really demonstrates the brute-force capacity of neural nets for any dataset.
 The proof can be found in the appendix of the paper.

 ### Takeaway: